 Inscribed in 2009 as one of the UNESCO World Heritage Sites in Switzerland, this property consists of two towns that are located close to each other.
 The towns are located in a remote mountain of Swiss Jura.
 Watchmaking played an important role in the planning of this town during the early 19th century since it was also the largest industry in the site.
-The town layout is made up of parallel strips with residential housing and workshops located side by side with each other.
-To this day, this local watchmaking culture and mono-industrial planning for the town has been preserved.
+The town layout is made up of parallel strips of residential housing and workshops located side by side with each other.
+To this day, this local watchmaking culture and mono-industrial planning for the town have been preserved.

 Lavaux, Vineyard Terraces (2007)

 This property is located about 30 km through the stretch of Lake Geneva’s northern shore.
 The property listing in the UNESCO World Heritage Sites in Switzerland covers nearly 900 hectares of land area, which includes the lower slopes of the mountainside such as the lake and the surrounding villages.
 Some evidence suggests the vines had been grown way back in the Roman times in the region; however, the vine terraces that had been preserved until today were started during the 11th century.
 It was also around this time when the Cistercian and Benedictine monasteries took control of the land.
-This enabled the region to produce high quality wines that played an important role in the region’s economy.
+This enabled the region to produce high-quality wines that played an important role in the region’s economy.